 - 1. Decrease the bitrate (by editing the camera stream settings). - 2.
-Decrease the resolution (by editing the camera stream settings). - 3.
+Decrease the resolution (by editing the camera stream settings or by selecting a lower-resolution stream, if available). - 3.
 If neither of these solve the problem, switch to Low-bandwidth mode.